-The Shipping Wing formulates policies and programmes for shipping, marine development, Ship Building, Ship Repair and Ship Breaking Industry.
-Indian Shipping Industry has over the years played a crucial role in the transport sector of India’s economy, providing an essential means of transport for crude oil, petroleum products and other cargos.
-Approximately 95% of the country’s trade by volume and 68% by value are moved through Maritime Transport.
+The Shipping Wing formulates policies and programs for shipping, marine development, Ship Building, Ship Repair, and Ship Breaking Industry.
+Indian Shipping Industry has over the years played a crucial role in the transport sector of India’s economy, providing an essential means of transport for crude oil, petroleum products, and other Cargo.
+Approximately 95% of the country’s trade by volume and 68% by value is moved through Maritime Transport.

-The nodal responsibility of the entire Shipbuilding and Ship Repair Industry vests with the Ministry of Shipping.
-There are 28 Shipyards in the country, 6 under Central Public Sector, 2 under State Governments and 20 under Private Sector Undertakings.....READ MORE
+The nodal responsibility of the entire Shipbuilding and Ship Repair Industry vests with the Ministry of Ports, Shipping and Waterways.
+There are 28 Shipyards in the country, 6 under Central Public Sector, 2 under State Governments, and 20 under Private Sector Undertakings.

 - Marine Administration

-Directorate General of Shipping: The Directorate General of Shipping is an attached office of the Ministry of Shipping, Government of India and deals with all executive matters,, elating to merchant shipping.
+Directorate General of Shipping: The Directorate General of Shipping is an attached office of the Ministry of Ports, Shipping and Waterways, Government of India and deals with all executive matters, relating to merchant shipping.
 In 1947, the Government of India announced the National Policy on Shipping, aiming at the total development of the industry.
-In order to accelerate the developmental efforts, the necessity for a centralized Administrative organization was felt and accordingly, it was in September 1949, the Directorate General of Shipping with its Headquarters at Bombay was established...READ MORE
+In order to accelerate the developmental efforts, the necessity for a centralized Administrative organization was felt, and accordingly, it was in September 1949, the Directorate General of Shipping with its Headquarters in Bombay was established.

 - Marine General

-Coastal Shipping: Coastal Shipping is a fuel efficient, economical and environment friendly mode of transport.
-Its ability to move large volumes in a short period of time at economical cost can take load off road and rail.
+Coastal Shipping: Coastal Shipping is a fuel-efficient, economical and environment-friendly mode of transport.
+Its ability to move large volumes in a short period of time at an economical cost can take loads off-road and rail.
 Waterways transportation costs only Rs.
 0.2-0.3 per ton-km by rail and Rs.
 2.0-3.0 per ton-km by road.
 This gives coastal shipping a distinct comparative advantage over other modes of transport and more.

-Cruise Shipping: Cruise Shipping is one of the most dynamic and fastest growing components of the leisure world-wide.
-A cruise ship is like a moving township studded with state of the art facilities and variety of recreational activities.
-Cruise tourism leads to significant regional development and development of allied services in the vicinity.
-A huge amount of foreign exchange can be earned and employment generated both directly and indirectly in tourism sector.
-The vision of the Government is to put India on global cruise market both in ocean and river cruises...READ MORE
+Cruise Shipping: Cruise Shipping is one of the most dynamic and fastest-growing components of leisure worldwide.
+A cruise ship is like a moving township studded with state-of-the-art facilities and a variety of recreational activities.
+Cruise tourism leads to significant regional development and the development of allied services in the vicinity.
+A huge amount of foreign exchange can be earned and employment generated both directly and indirectly in the tourism sector.
+The vision of the Government is to put India on the global cruise market both in the ocean and river cruises.

 - Marine Training

-Indian Maritime University: The Indian Maritime University came into being through an Act of Parliament (Act 22) on 14th November 2008 as a Central University and is poised to play a key role in the development of trained human resource for the maritime sector.
+Indian Maritime University: The Indian Maritime University came into being through an Act of Parliament (Act 22) on 14th November 2008 as a Central University and is poised to play a key role in the development of a trained human resource for the maritime sector.
 14th November is celebrated as ‘IMU Day’ every day.

 - Marine Development

-Maritime Sector: Shipping industry is one of the most globalised industries operating in a highly competitive business environment that is far more liberalized than most of the other industries and is, thus, intricately linked to the world economy and trade.
-Shipping plays an important role in the transport sector of India’s economy especially in EXIM trade.
+Maritime Sector: The shipping industry is one of the most globalized industries operating in a highly competitive business environment that is far more liberalized than most of the other industries and is, thus, intricately linked to the world economy and trade.
+Shipping plays an important role in the transport sector of India’s economy, especially in EXIM trade.
 Approximately 95% of the country’s trade in terms of volume and 68% in terms of value is moved by sea.

 India’s shipping tonnage was only 1.92 lakh Gross Tonnage (GT) on the eve of independence.
-Now India has one of the largest merchant shipping fleet among the developing countries and ranks 17th amongst the countries with the largest cargo carrying fleet of 1411 vessels of 12.79 million G.T. as on April 30, 2019 and average age of the fleet being 18.03 years.
-Indian maritime sector facilitates not only transportation of national and international cargoes but also provides a variety of other services such as cargo handling services, shipbuilding and ship repairing, freight forwarding, light house facilities and training of marine personnel, etc.
+Now India has one of the largest merchant shipping fleets among the developing countries and ranks 17th amongst the countries with the largest cargo-carrying fleet of 1411 vessels of 12.79 million G.T. as on April 30, 2019, and an average age of the fleet is 18.03 years.
+Indian maritime sector facilitates not only the transportation of national and international cargoes but also provides a variety of other services such as cargo handling services, shipbuilding, ship repairing, freight forwarding, lighthouse facilities, and training of marine personnel, etc.

-The salient features of India’s shipping policy are the promotion of national shipping to increase self-reliance in the carriage of country’s overseas trade and protection of stakeholder’s interest in EXIM trade.
-India’s national flag-ship provides an essential means of transport for crude oil and petroleum product imports.
-National shipping makes significant contribution to the foreign exchange earnings of the country.
+The salient features of India’s shipping policy are the promotion of national shipping to increase self-reliance in the carriage of the country’s overseas trade and the protection of stakeholders’ interest in EXIM trade.
+India’s national flagship provides an essential means of transport for crude oil and petroleum product imports.
+National shipping makes a significant contribution to the foreign exchange earnings of the country.

-Keeping in view of the Government’s policy of strengthening and promoting the Indian maritime sector in a competitive framework, Ministry of Shipping has initiated a number of reforms towards minimum government, maximum governance to give fillip to the Sector.
+Keeping in view the Government’s policy of strengthening and promoting the Indian maritime sector in a competitive framework, the Ministry of Shipping has initiated a number of reforms towards the minimum government, and maximum governance to give a fillip to the Sector.